SSWConsulting/SSW.Rules.Content/rules/do-you-use-logging-fakes/rule.md

 - **No External Dependencies** - Since `FakeLogger` does not actually write logs anywhere (such as to disk or a remote server), it keeps unit tests isolated and fast
 - **Verify Log Entries** - You can assert that certain log messages were generated during the execution of specific methods, helping to verify that logging statements are firing correctly
-- **Easy Integration**: `FakeLogger` is easy to integrate into any unit test framework, making it a seamless addition to your existing test suite.
+- **Easy Integration** - `FakeLogger` is easy to integrate into any unit test framework, making it a seamless addition to your existing test suite

 ## How to use FakeLogger